Knowledge, tools, and skills for ALL members of the health care team

 —GWish Founder Christina Puchalski MD, FACP, FAAHPM

-© Copyright GWish and The George Washington University, 1996-2021.
+© Copyright GWish and The George Washington University, 2018, updated 2022.
 All rights reserved.
+No excerpts, translations, or adaptations may be created without written permission.

 From the convenience of your own facility, office, or home, you can join the growing number of health care professionals dedicated to relieving spiritual and existential suffering among patients and their families.